- Because the Middle Ages in Paris weren’t as dark as you might think!

 More than 1,100 little sketches tell episodes of the Bible, life of saints … and achievements of kings.
 Notice how numerous are the fleur-de-lis and crown patterns within sculpted scenes.
 This holy chapel is also a royal shrine.
 This artistic success is simultaneously a successful political act.
 King Saint-Louis (1214-1270) was for sure a champion of Christianity.
 He could have claimed to be King of propaganda, as well.
 The Holy Chapel stained glass book is a kind of huge commercial in favor of the French kingdom.
 An advertisement made of Light and Faith.
 Intangible so eternally viable.

 Meeting Address: 22 Prom.
-Maurice Carême, 75004 Paris, France - at the foot of the equestrian statue of Charlemagne, in front of Notre-Dame cathedral, Metro line 4, Cité station
+Maurice Carême, 75004 Paris, France - At the foot of the equestrian statue of Charlemagne, in front of Notre-Dame cathedral.
+Closest metro station: Cité (line 4)

 Solo Traveler?
 Welcome here!